 Taking a short-term view

 You may be gambling with your portfolio without even realizing it.
 The gambler’s fallacy plays into our tendency to be driven by emotion – it makes you put more weight on previous events believing that future outcomes will somehow be the same.
 In fact, every piece of financial literature addresses this bias: Past performance is no guarantee of future results.

 Yet, we continue to make short-term decisions based on long-term performance to the detriment of our portfolio.
 A well-balanced portfolio with a long-term focus can help offset the ups and downs of the market.

 Taking the short-term view will do the opposite.
-When picking investments, don’t focus just on the possibility of an investment growing in value but also on the probability (i.e. how likely is it).
+When picking investments, don’t focus just on the possibility of an investment growing in value and the probability (i.e., how likely is it).